-- 4.1 Create, save, preview, print, close, open, and edit a FrontPage document - 4.2 Create web pages with the aid of wizards and templates. - 3.1 Insert, complete and format a FrontPage table. - 4.3 Create and edit text and graphic hyperlinks.
+- 4.1 Create, save, preview, print, close, open, and edit a FrontPage document - 4.2 Create web pages with the aid of wizards and templates.

-Date of New Course: February 2003

-- 3.2 Insert, position and resize images. - 4.4 Insert and format marquees, text boxes, check boxes, option buttons and drop-down list boxes. - 4.5 Build a hierarchical web site and develop internal navigational tools. - O: Methods of Instruction
+Date: September 2004

+Dean / Director Rosilyn G. Coulson

+3 Insert, complete and format a FrontPage table.

+4.4 Create and edit text and graphic hyperlinks.

+4.5 Insert, position and resize images.

+0: Methods of Instruction

+U: Methods of instruction

 A combination of lecture, demonstration, guided practice and self-paced lab assignments and projects will be used.
 Active learning is an integral part of this course, and major emphasis will be placed on a "hands-on" environment to allow students to work both independently and collaboratively to learn and apply microcomputer application skills and techniques.

-P: Textbooks and Materials to be Purchased by Students
+P: tbooks and Materials to be Purchased by Students

 Shelly, Gary B., Thomas J. Cashman, and Misty E. Vermaat.
 Microsoft Office: Introductory and Comprehensive Concepts and Techniques, Latest Ed.
 Massachusetts: Thomson Learning.

 Q: Means of Assessment

-20%
+Publisher Test 20%

-30

-10

-15

-25

-$1\overline{00}\%$
+Access Tests (2) 30%

+Outlook Test 10%

+FrontPage Test 15%

+Assignments/Projects 25%

+Total 100%

-- R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR - Transfer credit; or - Documents produced on the job accompanied by letters of authenticity; or - Work-based Assessment (3 projects)
+R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR

+• Transfer credit; or

+Documents produced on the job accompanied by letters of authenticity; or

+Work-based Assessment (3 projects)

+Work-based Assessment (5 projects)

-Course Designer(s) Wayne Ratcliffe Education Council / Curriculum Committee Representative
+Cour se Designer(s) Wayne Ratcliffe Education Council / Curriculum Committee Representative

-Dean / Director Jim Sator Registrar Trish Angus
+Registrar Trish Angus